-Injuries Could Make Yankees Regret Passing on Bryce Harper, Manny Machado
+Yankees Ignoring Bryce Harper, Manny Machado Could Be Crushing Mistake

 However, no player comes without risk.
 These two superstars are no exception, though the good clearly outweighs the bad by substantial amounts.
 Risk and all, the Yankees should be kicking themselves even harder over a pair of missed opportunities now that injuries are mounting.

 Once upon a time, the Yanks would cut gaudy checks to marquee free agents and then figure out where to put them.
 Their most recent spending sprees came in 2009 and 2014.
-There were sunk costs, to be sure, but the aggressive approach also led to a raft of Commissioner's Trophies, including in '09.
+There were sunk costs, to be sure, but the aggressive approach also led to a World Series title in '09.

 Apart from the Red Sox and Houston Astros, this year's Junior Circuit is a collection of flawed contenders (the Cleveland Indians, Oakland Athletics, Tampa Bay Rays and Minnesota Twins) plus a few borderline hopefuls and multiple rebuilders.